 ABOUT

 With an eclectic repertory that spans from the Middle Ages to the 21st century, acclaimed cellist/gambist Caroline Nicolas enjoys an active and multifaceted career as one of the outstanding performers in her field.
-Noted for her “eloquent artistry and rich, vibrant sound” (Gainesville Times), she has been praised for her unique ability to combine emotionally rich interpretations with a historically inquisitive spirit.
-She regularly appears with leading ensembles as soloist, chamber musician, and music director.
+Noted for her “eloquent artistry and rich, vibrant sound” (Gainesville Times), she has been praised as “one of the finest gambists working today” (Gotham Early Music Scene).
+She regularly appears with leading ensembles as soloist, chamber musician, and music director, bringing her unique ability to combine emotionally rich interpretations with a historically inquisitive spirit.

-This season, Caroline is looking forward to performances with Philharmonia Baroque, Tempeste di Mare, the Victoria Symphony, Victoria Baroque, Early Music Access Project, Andersen’s Nightingale, Emerald City Music, Sonnambula, Early Music Society of the Islands, Yale Voxtet, the Sebastians, Teatro Nuovo, Night Music, and Harmonia Stellarum.
-She will also be touring solo recital programs for the Gotham Early Music Scene, Church of the Holy Trinity, and the Salt Spring Early Music Society.
-Her recent performance with Emerald City Music was listed in the Seattle Times as a top pick for classical music concerts that season.
+Recent performances include concerts with Philharmonia Baroque, Tempeste di Mare, the Victoria Symphony, Victoria Baroque, Early Music Access Project, Emerald City Music, Sonnambula, Yale Voxtet, the Sebastians, Teatro Nuovo, Night Music, Twelfth Night, and Parthenia.
+Her concert with Emerald City Music was listed in the Seattle Times as a top pick for classical music concerts that season.

 Notable distinctions include having been selected as a fellow of The English Concert in America, an award given to young musicians “who appear likely to make significant contributions to the field of early music.”
 As the winner of The Juilliard School’s Historical Performance concerto competition, she made her solo debut in Alice Tully Hall, New York City.

 A passionate educator, Caroline is often invited by early music organizations to lecture on various topics in historical performance practice.
 She has been a guest teacher at Yale University, the Peabody Conservatory at Johns Hopkins University, the University of Victoria, and at the University of Washington School of Music.
 As a lecturer, Caroline has led workshops for Pacific Northwest Viols, Cascadia Viols, the Port Townsend Early Music Workshop, and Seattle Historical Arts for Kids.
-Caroline’s private students have been accepted as music majors to the Royal Academy of Music, the Oberlin Conservatory of Music, the Indiana Conservatory Jacobs School of Music, and the University of Washington, and have attended such summer festivals as the American Bach Soloists Academy and Oberlin’s Baroque Performance Institute.
+Caroline’s private students have been accepted as music majors to the Royal Academy of Music, the Oberlin Conservatory of Music, the Indiana Conservatory Jacobs School of Music, the San Francisco Conservatory of Music, and the University of Washington, and have attended such summer festivals as the American Bach Soloists Academy and Oberlin’s Baroque Performance Institute.
 She has recently been featured in an Early Music America magazine article, discussing historical bowing techniques.
-Caroline is currently on faculty at the New York Conservatory of Music.

 A native of Winnipeg, Canada, Caroline was first introduced to the cello as a young child.
 Too restless to stick with a single steel strung instrument, she pursued early music studies with Phoebe Carrai at The Juilliard School, and with Christophe Coin and Paolo Pandolfo at the Schola Cantorum Basiliensis in Basel, Switzerland.
-Caroline resides in New York City.
+Caroline resides in New York City, where she serves as Artistic Director of Ars Poetica.
 When not performing, she can typically be found occupying herself with reading, chess, crosswords, or watching Star Trek with her husband, lutenist Kevin Payne.

 PRESS